-- First, to get search engines to discover, crawl, index, and rank your website.
+- First, get search engines to discover, crawl, index, and rank your website.

-- Second, to get your website plus content in front of users when they need it.
+- Second, get your website plus content in front of users when they need it.

-The first objective is mainly concerned with satisfying the technical aspect of SEO which focuses on improving all the ranking signals used by search engines to organize web pages.
+The focus of the first objective is to satisfy the technical aspect of SEO which is to improve all the ranking signals search engines use to organize and rank web pages.

-From the above, you can see to succeed with SEO, you must develop a two-prong strategy that includes understanding and satisfying search engine requirements on one hand, and providing excellent users experience on the other.
+From the above, it’s clear that SEO success depends on developing a two-prong strategy that includes understanding and satisfying search engine requirements and providing an excellent user experience at the same time.

-With the basics established, the next step is to understand how search engines work and why people search.
+After establishing the basics, the next step is understanding how search engines work and identifying why people search.

 How do search engines work?